 Provide instant customer support

 Voice bots improve the customer experience by providing them with immediate responses.
-They are easy to use and available at all times — promising quick and customized interactions without a long wait.
+They are easy to use and always available — promising quick and customized interactions without a long wait.
 And their high comprehension rate makes the customer experience smoother.

 Reduce service costs

 As a self-service AI communication tool, voice bots automate human-like inbound and outbound interactions at scale — without human intervention.
-This can significantly reduce customer support costs.
+This can significantly reduce customer support costs on customer support channels.

 Maximize your agents’ productivity

 Voice bots are not a replacement for human agents.
-Rather, they are a complement.
-Bots can handle simple and repetitive tasks, freeing up your live agents’ time, allowing them to focus on more complex issues that need a human touch.
+Instead, they are a complement.
+Turn high-performing service agents into a guide for others with smart AI and automation.
+Bots can handle simple and repetitive tasks, freeing up your live agents’ time and allowing them to focus on more complex issues that need a human touch.

 Scale your contact center on demand

-Sprinklr’s best-of-breed Voice Bots improves the customer experience
+Sprinklr’s best-of-breed voice bots improve the customer experience

 Built on the only unified customer experience management (Unified-CXM) platform, Sprinklr Voice Bots help customer service organizations scale and handle fluctuating caseloads — without the expense of hiring more agents.
 Provide 24/7 human-like support to your customers, with premium features including: